-Bali is easily one of my favourite islands in the world!
-The famed Island of the Gods has endless amounts of things to see and do including the deeply spiritual and unique culture, volcanic landscapes, countless waterfalls, rugged cliff faces, sandy beaches, tropical islands, world-class surf breaks, iconic rice terraces, elephant sanctuaries, 5-star resorts, yoga retreats, buzzing nightlife, healthy cafes, water parks and much more.
-Bali really is a slice of Heaven on Earth!
+Bali is easily one of my favorite islands in the world!
+The famed Island of the Gods has endless amounts of things to see and do during your 2 weeks in Bali including the deeply spiritual and unique culture, volcanic landscapes, countless waterfalls, rugged cliff faces, sandy beaches, tropical islands, world-class surf breaks, iconic rice terraces, elephant sanctuaries, 5-star resorts, yoga retreats, buzzing nightlife, healthy cafes, water parks and much more!

 2 WEEK BALI ITINERARY